Gekkio/mooneye-gb/README.markdown

 | Game Boy Advance    | AGB-001  | AGB-CPU-04   | CPU AGB A        |
 | Game Boy Advance SP | AGS-101  | C/AGT-CPU-01 | CPU AGB B E      |

-I'm still looking for the following devices:

-* CPUS: CPU CGB A. This CPU version is important for reverse engineering
-* Mainboards: SGB-R-01, SGB-N-01, SGB-N-10, C/AGS-CPU-10,
-  C/AGS-CPU-11, C/AGS-CPU-20, C/AGS-CPU-30.
-As described earlier,
-  these are probably not required for reverse engineering.
+I'm still looking for the following mainboards, but these are probably not required for reverse engineering:

+* SGB-R-01
+* SGB-N-01
+* SGB-N-10
+* C/AGS-CPU-10
+* C/AGS-CPU-11
+* C/AGS-CPU-20
+* C/AGS-CPU-30

 **For now, the focus is on DMG/MGB/SGB/SGB2 emulation, so not all tests pass on CGB/AGB/AGS or emulators emulating those devices.**